Quickstart

 }

-Pass the collected operator info into generateKeyShares function in the code below.
+Pass the collected operator data into the generateKeyShares function shown below.

 3. Split validator keys

-Use the collected data and your keystore to generate the keyshare transaction payload.
+Use the collected operator data and your keystore to generate the keyshare transaction payload.

 const keysharesPayload = await sdk.utils.generateKeyShares({